 An interesting exception to the rule is the "dark meat" in poultry.
 Body parts like legs get a lot of activity -- chickens are walking constantly -- so there's more myoglobin in their leg muscles than in, say, their breasts, which are seldom used, as chickens don't fly very much.
 Because they use their legs for extended periods or time, there's more myoglobin in leg meat, which is why it's darker than breast meat.

-For more information on ostriches, ostrich meat and the economics of ostrich farming, hop to the links on the next page.
+For more information on ostriches, ostrich meat and the economics of ostrich farming, hop to the links below.

 - A Bird Like No Other.
 National Wildlife Magazine. http://www.nwf.org/nationalwildlife/article.cfm?issueID=109&articleID=1366

 - Is ostrich meat healthy?
 WiseGeek. http://www.wisegeek.com/is-ostrich-meat-healthy.htm